5 September 2018

 Step-by-step instructions for the entire implementation project enable even those without experience to achieve ISO 9001 certification.
 A good project guide is fully integrated in the ISO 9001 implementation package and explains when and in which order to use the various templates and other components.

-a description of responsibilities of the ISO 9001 point person (often referred to as management representative),
+a description of responsibilities of the management representative (the ISO 9001 point person),

 tools to select your registrar,